-Although the department has the large responsibility of ensuring proper disposal of Ada County's municipal solid waste, it does so with a staff of eleven four of whom work part-time.
+Although the department has the large responsibility of ensuring proper disposal of Ada County's municipal solid waste, it does so with a staff of twelve - five are part-time workers.

 The Solid Waste Department is part of Ada County government.
 As such, the Solid Waste Director reports to the Board of Ada County Commissions.
 All daily operational decisions are under the discretion of the Director with long-term plans and needs discussed with the Board of Ada County Commissioners.